Unboxed-Software/solana-course/content/token22-on-chain.md

 Something to note here, we are not going to allow the user to determine how many tokens are unstaked, we will simply unstake all of the tokens that they currently have staked.
 Additionally, we are not going to implement a very realistic algorithm to determine how many reward tokens they have accrued.
 We'll simply take their stake balance and multiply by 10 to get the amount of reward tokens to mint them.
 We do this again to simplify the program and remain focused on the goal of the lesson, the `Token Extension Program`.

 The account structure will be very similar to the `stake` instruction, but there are a few differences.
-We'll need
+We'll need:

 * `pool_state`
 * `token_mint`